 In order to show Individual Axis in Tableau First, Drag and Drop the Color from Dimension Region to Column Shelf.
 Next, Drag and Drop the Sales Amount from Measures Region to Rows Shelf.
-Since it is a Measure value, Sales Amount will be aggregated to default Sum.
+Since it is a Measure value, the Sales Amount will be aggregated to default Sum.
 Once you drag them, following Chart report will be generated.

 We just added the Colors to the Bar chart by adding the Color Dimension to Color filed present in the Marks shelf.

 Individual Axis in Tableau Line Chart

 In this example, we replaced the Color value with the Order Date dimension (Year) and replaced the Total Product cost with the Order Quantity.
 This will produce the line chart.
 If not, change the Marks from automatic to Line type.

 From the below screenshot you can observe that we have changed the Marks type from Line chart to an Area chart